-Loom has become the go-to tool for async communication — quick screen recordings, product demos, onboarding walkthroughs, and team updates shared as video links.
-But video is hard to search, slow to skim, and impossible to quote.
-That's where transcription comes in.
+Loom became the default for async work.
+Quick screen recordings, product demos, onboarding walkthroughs, team updates.
+The trouble is video.
+Hard to search, slow to skim, impossible to quote.
+Transcripts fix that.

-Whether you're a manager reviewing a team member's Loom update, a developer documenting a recorded bug walkthrough, or a student watching a recorded lecture hosted on Loom, having a text transcript transforms passive viewing into an active, searchable resource.
+If you're a manager catching up on a teammate's Loom, a developer documenting a recorded bug walkthrough, or a student watching a recorded lecture, a transcript turns passive viewing into something you can search, copy, and act on.

-This guide covers every method to transcribe Loom videos in 2026, from quick free options to full-featured AI tools that go far beyond plain text.
+This guide covers every way to transcribe Loom in 2026.
+From the free options to AI tools that go past plain text.

 Why Transcribe Loom Recordings?

-Create documentation: Product walkthroughs, onboarding videos, and process demos become written SOPs when transcribed.
-Paste the transcript into Notion, Confluence, or Google Docs and you have instant documentation.
+Build documentation.
+Walkthroughs and process demos turn into written SOPs once transcribed.
+Drop the text into Notion, Confluence, or Google Docs and you've got docs.

-Extract action items: Loom recordings often end with "let me know what you think" or "I need you to do X by Friday."
-A transcript makes those asks easy to spot and track.
+Catch action items.
+Most Looms end with "let me know what you think" or "I need this by Friday."
+A transcript makes those easy to find.

 Methods to Transcribe Loom Videos